The information at Drugs.com is not a substitute for medical advice. ALWAYS consult your doctor or pharmacist.

 Additional dosage information:

 Usual Adult Dose for Seizure Prophylaxis

-Initial dose: 1 g/day (administered as one 500 mg tablet orally twice daily) with or without food
+Initial dose: 1 g orally daily (administered as one 500 mg orally 2 times daily) with or without food

 The total daily dose may be increased in 500 mg increments at weekly intervals depending on response.

-A 6 g/day dose has not been shown to confer additional benefit compared to the 3 g/day dose and is associated with an increased incidence of adverse events.
+A 6 g daily dose has not been shown to confer additional benefit compared to the 3 g daily dose and is associated with an increased incidence of adverse events.

 Usual Pediatric Dose for Epilepsy

 Initial dose: 50 mg/kg/day of vigabatrin oral solution given in two divided doses with or without food.
 The dose may be titrated by 25 to 50 mg/kg/day increments every 3 days up to a maximum of 150 mg/kg/day.

 The entire contents of the appropriate number of packets (500 mg/packet) of powder should be emptied into an empty cup, and should be dissolved in 10 mL of cold or room temperature water per packet using the 10 mL oral syringe supplied with the medication.
 The concentration of the final solution is 50 mg/mL.